search icon

 Starts at $0 + state fees and only takes 5-10 minutes

 This process has some variance from state to state, but in general, it starts with the company’s ownership group agreeing to convert the business entity type and drafting a conversion plan.
 Then, those owners need to hold a vote to approve the conversion.
-In a corporation, you’ll need to provide the company’s stockholders with the plan so they can vote on it, while in an LLC, you just need a majority of the company’s owners to approve the plan.
+In a corporation, the board needs to provide the company’s stockholders with the plan so they can vote on it, while in an LLC, the company just needs a majority of the owners to approve the plan.

 The next step is to draft and file the certificate of conversion.
-The exact information needed to complete the certificate of conversion can vary depending on which state you’re converting an entity in, but generally speaking, you’ll need to provide the Secretary of State with the following information:
+The exact information needed to complete the certificate of conversion can vary depending on which state the business is converting in, but generally speaking, the business needs to provide the Secretary of State with the following information:

-• The type of entity you’re converting from
+• The type of entity the business is converting from

-• The jurisdiction where your business is located
+• The jurisdiction where the business is located

 • The results of the company’s voting process